 Let's admit it.
 We are still not at ease with this animal called computer.
 As a top executive, you want to be InfoTech (IT) -savvy, but do not know where to start.
 It all sounds too 'techy'.
 There is good news!
 What you need to know about IT is not technology, but something you can easily grasp.

+This article is a summary of a detailed article titled "What Top Executives Need to Know about Computers".
 Several more articles are available in the blog with a new term Behavioral IT® which describes this strategy of IT Success for Top Managers.
-Click here.
+Click here for the blog, or here to see 'Related Articles' at the bottom.

 image courtesy:bestthinking.com